biopet/biopet/docs/pipelines/tinycap.md

 ## Introduction

-``TinyCap`` is an analysis pipeline meant the process smallRNA captures.
+``TinyCap`` is an analysis pipeline meant to process smallRNA captures.
 We use a fixed aligner in this pipeline: `bowtie` .
 By default, we allow one fragment to align up to 5 different locations on the genome.
 In most of the cases, the shorter the sequence, the less 'unique' the pattern is.
-Multiple "best" alignments is in these cases possible.
+Multiple **"best"** alignments is in these cases possible.
-To not create a 'first-occurence found and align-to' bias towards the reference genome, we allow the aligner to report more alignment positions.
+To avoid **'first-occurence found and align-to'** bias towards the reference genome, we allow the aligner to report more alignment positions.

 After alignment, `htseq-count` is responsible for the quantification of transcripts.